Luvwahraan/SC-Configs/README.md

 # SC-Configs

+## What is it?

-Left and right VPC Constellation Alpha Prime grips configs for Star Citizen.
+Some left and right VPC Constellation Alpha Prime grips configs, for Star Citizen.

 ## Require: